melloslinky/slinkum.dev/content/_index.md

-# slinkum.dev
+# hi!
-this is a website i think. kinda looks like one. idk man i'm just looking around
+oh yeah this is definitely a website. i'm totally sure of it. totally man